dianapatrong/DE101_SQL_Assignment/README.md

 ### 2. Customers dataset
 This dataset has information about the customer and its location.
 Use it to identify unique customers in the orders dataset and to find the orders delivery location.
-At the olist system each order is assigned to a unique customerid.
+At the olist system each order is assigned to a unique **customer_id**.
 This means that the same customer will get different ids for different orders.
-The purpose of having a customerunique_id on the dataset is to allow you to identify customers that made repurchases at the store.
+The purpose of having a **customer_unique_id** on the dataset is to allow you to identify customers that made repurchases at the store.
 Otherwise you would find that each order had a different customer associated with.